Yep. I LOVE spring.

 Alison Denham and Billy Marchenski present choreography and slideshow excerpts from their piece Slowpoke, a performance inspired by their experiences visiting the Chornobyl Exclusion zone in the Fall of 2011.
 Slowpoke starts off as a pilgrimage to rediscover lost roots and turns into an analysis of ideas of authenticity and human beings’ relationship to the eternal in everyday life.

-Join us for the latest Hot Talk on February 27th at 7pm.
+Join us for this latest Hot Talk on April 24th at 7pm.
 Tickets are by donation and are available for purchase through Eventbrite.

 Hot Art Wet City

 Address: 2206 Main Street (at 6th Ave), Vancouver

 Many years ago I worked as a photographer part-time at the Textile Museum of Canada in Toronto.
 It was an amazing opportunity to be hands-on with a very special collection of objects, and be exposed to a huge variety of beautiful things from all over the world.
 I was part of their early efforts to document and digitize the permanent collection, which at the time was around 10,000 objects.